HPorada/AmyGraphDB/sphinx/_build/html/_sources/index.rst.txt

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Amyloid Graph Database!
+Welcome to AmyGraphDB!
 ==================================================

-Amyloid Graph Database is a project providing Python functions which allow working with ArangoDB database system.
-It was created specifically to initialise and manage a graph database with information about amyloid interactions.
+AmyGraphDB is a package providing Python functions which allow working with database with data about amyloid interactions created in ArangoDB database system.
+It was written as a part of thesis:

+**,,Project and implementation of graphical knowledge base for amyloid cross-interactions''.**

+With package it is possible to initialise and manage a graph database with information about amyloid interactions.
+There are exemplary queries and methods to visualise the results.

 .. toctree::
    :maxdepth: 2
    :caption: Contents:

-   introduction
+   requirements
    initialisation
    visualisation
    queries